pstanoev/simple-svelte-autocomplete/README.md

 - `valueFunction` - optional function that derives the value from the selected item.
 If used `valueFieldName` is ignored
 - `keywordsCleanFunction` - optional function to additionally process the derived keywords from the item
 - `textCleanFunction` - optional function to additionally process the user entered text
+- `selectFirstIfEmpty` - set to true to select the first item if the user clears the text and closes the dropdown.
+Defaults to false.
 - `debug` - flag to enable detailed log statements from the component

 ## Style